We are excited to announce Kino Klassika’s first animated restoration… Jirtda

 The ‘div’ is a quintessential folktale villain.
 Huge, hairy and disposed to eating children, he is an embodiment of evil.
 In Azerbaijan’s very own David and Goliath style parable, Jirtdan’s heroism challenges children to use wit and cunning instead of force.
 It is the story of the underdog, and the unexpected heroism of the vulnerable, which every culture has a version of.
 Another tale from the western canon ‘Jirtdan’ has parallels with is ‘Hansel and Gretel’.
 Famously, a brother and sister manage to outsmart a witch who intends to eat them and find their way out of the forest.

 These tales are kept alive through the generations by oral tradition.
-Variations to these tales, such as our animated film, can imortalise this beloved story and allow its legacy to remain in culture.
+Variations to these tales, such as our animated film, can immortalise this beloved story and with our new restoration, allow its legacy to remain in culture.